bstrie/rust-rustic/README.md

 (To be more precise, Rustic is more of an incremental source file compositor and validator (ISFCV) than a REPL, but it's more-or-less identical in terms of use.)

-Although I haven't had a chance to test it on platforms other than Linux, Rustic should be stable.
-Please report any bugs encountered to the [issue tracker](https://github.com/Wensleydale/rust-rustic/issues) on Github.
+Although I haven't had a chance to test it on platforms other than Linux, Rustic should Just Work (it's so dead simple, it would be hard not to).
+Please report any bugs encountered to the [issue tracker](https://github.com/bstrie/rust-rustic/issues) on Github.

 ## Major Features

- * Persistent evaluation history (with optional transience!)
+ * Persistent evaluation history (with optional transience)
  * Readline support
- * Easily upload code (with evaluated output) to Gist
+ * Upload code (with evaluated output and errors) to Gist
  * Low-friction logging
- * Works with any and all builds of Rustc (as far as I know)
+ * Works with any and all builds of Rust (now 100% more true!)

 ## Platforms